 What are Opioid / Opiate Receptors?

-- The delta receptor in the brain affects pain relief, antidepressant effects and physical dependence.
+- The delta receptor in the brain affects pain relief, antidepressant effects, and physical dependence.

-- Nociceptin receptors in the brain and spinal cord affect appetite, depression, anxiety and the development of tolerance to mu agonists.
+- Nociceptin receptors in the brain and spinal cord affect appetite, depression, anxiety, and the development of tolerance to mu agonists.

 Relationship between Opiates and Addiction

 Research involving opiate drugs and opiate receptors is a high priority because of problems associated with them.
-Because of the euphoric state associated with opiates, they are a class of drug often misused and abused.
+Because of the euphoric state associated with opiates, they are a class of drugs often misused and abused.
 They can also be highly addicting.
 In particular, prescription opiates can be problematic because users can obtain them legally from a doctor.

 The availability of opiate painkillers – through prescription and sale on the black market – has resulted in unforeseen cases of dependence.
 The resin of the opium poppy plant contains natural opiates.
 It also includes morphine and codeine.
-Semi-synthetic opiates are created from natural opioids and include buprenorphine, hydrocodone, oxycodone, hydromorphone and oxymorphone.
-Fully synthetic opioids include Fentanyl, Tramadol and Methadone.
+Semi-synthetic opiates are created from natural opioids and include buprenorphine, hydrocodone, oxycodone, hydromorphone, and oxymorphone.
+Fully synthetic opioids include Fentanyl, Tramadol, and Methadone.